AugustinPech/technical_test_GroupGPA/README.md

 ## How i intend to do it
 ### Timing
-I started to work a few minutes ago on Monday the 29th of july 2024 at 16h20.
+I started to work a few minutes ago on Monday the 29th of july 2024 around 16h20.
 I have a few days off, which i intend to delegate to this work.
 I start with an overview of how i planned to work.
 I will spend a few hours today working on the project initialization.
 Additionaly , i will work 2 full days tomorrow (tuesday) and the day after tomorow (wenesday) for a total of ~ 20h.